toolleeo/cli-apps/README.md

 ## <a name="office"></a>Office tools

-* [bib.awk](https://github.com/huijunchen9260/bib.awk) - Bibliography manager written in awk
+* [bib.awk](https://github.com/huijunchen9260/bib.awk) - Bibliography manager written in awk.
-* [conrad](https://github.com/vinayak-mehta/conrad) - Track conferences and meetups
+* [conrad](https://github.com/vinayak-mehta/conrad) - Track conferences and meetups.
 * [sc-im](https://github.com/andmarti1424/sc-im) - Spreadsheet Calculator Improvised -- An ncurses spreadsheet program for terminal.
 It is rich in functionalities, but the syntax of functions and other details are different from the common spreadsheets such as Excel and Calc, making difficult to "re-cycle" existing knowledge on these programs to work proficiently with sc-im.
 Neverthless, a nice piece of software."
-* [scholarref](https://adamsgaard.dk/scholarref.html) - Tools to never deal with journal webpages again
+* [scholarref](https://adamsgaard.dk/scholarref.html) - Tools to never deal with journal webpages again.
 * [Teapot](https://www.syntax-k.de/projekte/teapot/) - Compact ncurses-based spreadsheet with original syntax, 3D-style and built-in functions.
-* [Ticker](https://github.com/achannarasappa/ticker) - Terminal stock watcher and stock position tracker
+* [Ticker](https://github.com/achannarasappa/ticker) - Terminal stock watcher and stock position tracker.
 * [tpp](http://www.ngolde.de/tpp.html) - (text presentation program) a ncurses Ruby program that allows to produce nice text-based presentation with simple markup language.
 * [translate-shell](https://github.com/soimort/translate-shell) - Command-line translator using Google Translate or other online services.
 * [trino](https://github.com/eneserdogan/trino) - Quick and easy translation of words and phrases entered in the command line.